MicrosoftDocs/defender-docs/defender-endpoint/configure-server-endpoints.md

 If you've previously onboarded your servers using MMA, follow the guidance provided in [Server migration](server-migration.md) to migrate to the new solution.

 > [!IMPORTANT]
-> Before proceeding with onboarding, see the section [Known issues and limitations in the new, unified solution package for Windows Server 2012 R2 and 2016](#known-issues-and-limitations-in-the-new-unified-solution-package-for-windows-server-2016).
+> Before proceeding with onboarding, see the section [Known issues and limitations in the new, unified solution package for Windows Server 2012 R2 and Windows Server 2016](#known-issues-and-limitations-in-the-new-unified-solution-package-for-windows-server-2016).

 ### Prerequisites

-#### Prerequisites for Windows Server 2016
+#### Prerequisites for Windows Server 2016 and Windows Server 2012 R2

 It's recommended to install the latest available SSU and LCU on the server.